-On behalf of Baseball Canada; congratulations to: Team and all the teams on an excellent tournament.

-Thanks to the host committee and volunteers for all the hard work and dedication.
-Thanks to the town of . for being such gracious hosts.
-Thanks to the umpires/officials for a job well done.
+On behalf of Baseball Canada; congratulations to: Teamthe teams on an excellent tournament. and all Thanks to the host committee and volunteers for all the hard work and dec Thanks to the town of . for being such gracious hosts.
+Thanks to the lication. umpires/officials for a job well done